Speaker

 Description

-For the High-Luminosity LHC (HL-LHC), the Vacuum Assembly for eXperiments (VAX) of ATLAS and CMS required a major redesign to improve accessibility and reduce personnel exposure to radiation during its exploitation and maintenance.
+For the High-Luminosity LHC (HL-LHC), the Vacuum Assembly for eXperiments (VAX) of the ATLAS and CMS experiments required a major redesign to improve accessibility and reduce personnel exposure to radiation during its exploitation and maintenance.
 In the current LHC configuration, the VAX is located at a closed end of the tunnel, where the risk of oxygen-deficiency is also present.
 To address these safety concerns, the VAX modules have been relocated to the opposite side of the TAXS absorber, within the experimental cavern.
-This new layout enables fully remote installation, connection and removal, in line with ALARA (As Low As Reasonably Achievable) principles.
-It also allows the first quadrupole magnet, Q1, to be positioned 833 mm closer to the interaction point (IP), improving the final focusing of the beams before collisions.
+This new layout enables fully remote installation, connection and removal of the VAX modules using a robot suspended from a crane, in line with ALARA (As Low As Reasonably Achievable) radiation exposure principles.
+It also allows the first quadrupole magnet to be positioned 833 mm closer to the interaction point, improving the final focusing of the beams before collisions.

 | In which format do you inted to submit your paper? | LaTeX |